What is financial assistance?

 When should I apply?

 It is recommended that you apply early to increase the chances of receiving state and institutional aid.
-WNC encourages students to follow the timeline:
+Every year the new FAFSA opens on October 1.
+Contact the Financial Assistance Office if you need assistance completing your FAFSA.

 Do I have to reapply for financial aid every year?